olutosin007/ezihub/docs/02-policies-regulatory/01-privacy-policy.md

-# EziHub Privacy Policy
+# ézíhub Privacy Policy

 Effective date: January 2025

 ## 1) Who we are
-EziHub ("EziHub", "we", "us", or "our") is a UK-based technology company building tools that make professional credibility verifiable, portable, and fair.
+ézíhub ("ézíhub", "we", "us", or "our") is a UK-based technology company building tools that make professional credibility verifiable, portable, and fair.

-- Controller: EziHub
+- Controller: ézíhub
 - Location: London, United Kingdom
 - Contact: hello@ezihub.com